 The COVID-19 pandemic completely upended live performances.
 Theaters throughout the country went dark for upwards of a year or more, and many are still in the process of reopening their stages.
 In Las Vegas, shows have been slowly returning, with many long-time, as well as brand-new, favorites now back in full force, and many more planning their triumphant returns in the coming months.
 Thankfully Vegas is still very much Vegas, and there are still a lot of fantastic shows for visitors to enjoy.
+Book your Vegas Airbnb now — and get ready to head to Sin City.
 These are the best shows in Las Vegas in 2021-2022, with a little something for all tastes and ages.

 Hands-down the best show on the Strip, Absinthe is a modern-day vaudeville/variety show that is as thrilling as it is risqué.
 It takes place in a big top in front of Caesars Palace, but it is definitely not for kids!
 Hosted by the sleazy Gazillionaire and his ribald sidekick Penny with regular appearances from the Green Fairy, Absinthe — one of the very first Las Vegas shows to return after the pandemic closures — is once again operating at full steam and full capacity, with performances happening twice nightly (with three shows on Fridays and Saturdays), seven days a week, 365 days a year.
 With that kind of schedule, not every performer is at every show, which means the lineup is ever-evolving and no matter how many times you see it, it’s never the same show twice.